NLnetLabs/krill/README.md

 ## Quick Start with Pre-built Packages

 ### Disclaimer
-> These packages are provided on a best effort basis as a convenience for our community until such time as equivalent official operating system repository provided packages become available.

 Assuming you have a machine running a recent Debian or Ubuntu distribution, you can install Krill from our [software package repository](https://packages.nlnetlabs.nl).